Large values on alcohol consumption variables

 Is there any possibility of this being an error in input across all 4 types; or is there something potentially incorrect in my reading of the item; or are these values as reported in the survey, and if so is there any directions from the project team as to how to interpret or work with this data.

 Updated by Redmine Admin over 10 years ago

 - Category set to Data inconsistency

 - Status changed from New to In Progress

 - % Done changed from 0 to 10

 The variable comes from a paper self-completion qustionnaire with a blank field for respondents to write in the number.
 The data capture then involves scanning and automated number recognition.
 There is heaping at 5 and multiples of 10, which suggests errors in the data capture.
 We will of course investigate what happened and update you, once we have made a time table for this.

-Updated by Kareena McAloney about 8 years ago
+Updated by Kareena McAloney over 10 years ago

 Thanks for your response; I would be grateful if you could keep me advised of the timeframe for checking this variable as I am working on an externally funded project with this data,and the alcohol consumption is central to the analysis, and it will help me to plan our data analysis.